Which Fulbright Scholarship/s am I eligible for?

 Must I return to Australia at the completion of my Fulbright program?

-Yes.
-Fulbright Scholars must travel on a J-1 visa sponsored specifically by the Fulbright Commission.
+Fulbright Scholars travel on a J-1 visa sponsored by the Fulbright Commission.
 You and your J2 dependents are subject to Code of Federal Regulations rule 212(e), the two-year, home country residence requirement associated with the J visa.
 This is intended to ensure that Scholars fulfil the exchange nature of the program.
 During the two-year, home country residence requirement, you and your dependents are ineligible to apply for status in the United States as:

 - Permanent residents,